 - The Temperature Pressure Relief Valve.
 This is there to protect the hot water cylinder from excess pressures and temperatures and hopefully avoid major damage to the cylinder and/or your house!

 - The Anode Rod.
 Wherever there is water there is going to be corrosion.
 In order to prolong the lifespan of the storage tank and reduce corrosion over time an anode rod is suspended within the tank to act as a sacrificial piece of metal.
 The Anode Rod is usually made of magnesium or aluminium with a steel core.

 - The Drain Valve.
 Used to drain the hot water cylinder of its water in order to make repairs, move or replace etc.

 Need help deciding which hot water cylinder is right for you?
-Talk with the experts in Hot Water Cylinder repairs and replacements at The Cylinder Guy.
-Whether it is mains pressure hot water cylinders, low pressure hot water cylinders, gas hot water heating, an outdoor cylinder, solar or wetback powered hot water cylinders or the increasingly popular hot water heat pump system, the nationwide network of installers at The Cylinder Guy will provide you with the best match for your home or business.
+Pete and the team are happy to help!
+Whether it is mains pressure hot water cylinders, low pressure hot water cylinders, gas hot water heating, an outdoor cylinder, solar, wetback powered hot water cylinders or the increasingly popular hot water heat pump system, the nationwide network of installers at The Cylinder Guy will provide you with the best match for your home or business.

 Contact the team today for a free assessment or learn more about our different hot water solutions.